reframe-hpc/reframe/docs/manpage.rst

    This option may be specified multiple times, in which case all specified modules will be loaded in order.
    ReFrame will *not* perform any automatic conflict resolution.

-   This option can also be set using the :envvar:`RFM_USER_MODULES` environment variable or the :js:attr:`user_modules` general configuration parameter.
+   This option can also be set using the :envvar:`RFM_USER_MODULES` environment variable or the :attr:`~config.general.user_modules` general configuration parameter.

 .. option:: --module-mappings=FILE